-A few months ago I thought it would be fun to drive 16 hours from Florida to Texas and spend a few weeks with my best friend, Jessi.
+Several years ago ago I thought it would be fun to drive 16 hours from Florida to Texas and spend a few weeks with my best friend, Jessi.
 So I did!
-I’m really taking advantage of this trip.
-I’m going to get to know the Dallas metro area while I have some free time, and lucky you, I’ve shared my tips!
+I really took advnatage of the trip, getting to know the Dallas metro area in my free time.
+I really fell in love with the city and I’m excited to share my tips for making the most of a weekend in Dallas with you!

 Jessi’s favorite part was the fried pudding section – YUM.